Development of Spock: Origins and "The Cage"

 The earliest mention of Spock known was in a conversation Gene Roddenberry had with Gary Lockwood at Roddenberry's home.
 Lockwood had been the lead actor on Roddenberry's The Lieutenant which had just been cancelled after one season.
-Roddenberry explained in that conversation that he had created an alien with the name of Spock, and he wanted the character to be very intelligent and possibly green.
-He asked Lockwood for his advice about who could play the character, and Roddenberry was reminded about Leonard Nimoy, who had made a guest appearance in The Lieutenant episode "In the Highest Tradition".
+Roddenberry explained in that conversation that he had created an alien with the name of Spock.
+(It was not until much later that he became aware of bestselling pediatrician Dr. Benjamin Spock.)
+Roddenberry wanted the alien to be very intelligent and possibly green.
+He asked Lockwood for his advice about who could play the character, and was reminded about Leonard Nimoy, who had made a guest appearance in The Lieutenant episode "In the Highest Tradition".
 Several days afterwards, Roddenberry's secretary Dorothy Fontana read his new Star Trek proposal, asking Roddenberry immediately if he had someone in mind to play Spock.
 She was handed a glossy photograph of Nimoy in response.
-It was not until much later that Roddenberry became aware that the character had a namesake, in Dr. Benjamin Spock.

 Despite having Nimoy immediately in mind for the part, Roddenberry was required to audition other actors for the part.
 Actors who read for the part included Victor Lundin, and both Rex Holman and Michael Dunn were considered.
 The network, NBC, were pushing for a known actor to play the role, as was Robert Butler, who was to direct the Star Trek pilot, "The Cage".
 Butler opposed the casting of DeForest Kelley as the doctor character, but both he and the NBC executives thought he would be good as Spock.
 Roddenberry met with Kelley and offered him the job, but he did not want to play the alien character.
 Seeking to get a different star, Roddenberry offered the role to Martin Landau, but he did not want to play the same character on a weekly basis and found the character's lack of emotions limiting.